rails/rails/guides/source/association_basics.md

 Counter cache columns are added to the owner model's list of read-only attributes through `attr_readonly`.

+Starting to use counter caches on existing large tables can be troublesome, because the column values must be backfilled separately of the column addition (to not lock the table for too long) and before the use of `:counter_cache` (otherwise methods like `size`/`any?`/etc, which use counter caches internally, can produce incorrect results).
+To safely backfill the values while keeping counter cache columns updated with the child records creation/removal and to avoid the mentioned methods use the possibly incorrect counter cache column values and always get the results from the database, use `counter_cache: { active: false }`.
+If you also need to specify a custom column name, use `counter_cache: { active: false, column: :my_custom_counter }`.

 If for some reason you change the value of an owner model's primary key, and do not also update the foreign keys of the counted models, then the counter cache may have stale data.
 In other words, any orphaned models will still count